erikcribley/bamazon/README.md

 ![table display in console w/prompts, returning insufficient quantity](/images/out-of-stock.png)

-If the unitsSold is less than or equal to stock_quantity, the reduceStock is called, passing the itemID, unitsSold, and res parameters.
+If the unitsSold is less than or equal to stock_quantity, the reduceStock function is called, passing the itemID, unitsSold, and res parameters.

 The reduceStock function reduces the stock_quantity column of the corresponding itemID by the unitsSold.
 The unitsSold